Charlotte Eagles (women)

 Former logo of the Charlotte Lady Eagles.

-The Charlotte Eagles (formerly the Charlotte Lady Eagles) is an American women's soccer team that plays in the USL W League.
+The Charlotte Eagles (formerly the Charlotte Lady Eagles) is an American women's soccer club that plays in the USL W League.
 Owned by Missionary Athletes International (MAI), it is a sister club to the namesake men's team, and the Southern California Seahorses.
 The team plays its home games at the Sportsplex at Matthews in Matthews, North Carolina, alternating between an auxiliary field and the stadium depending on demand.
 The club's colors are orange, sky blue and white.

 Between 2002 and 2015 the Lady Eagles were a member of the United Soccer Leagues USL W-League, the second tier of women's soccer in the United States and Canada, and a member of the W-2 League between 2000 and 2002.
 While the W-League folded in 2015, MAI continued training women and girls as players and coaches.
 After three years playing an independent schedule, the Lady Eagles joined the Women's Premier Soccer League for the 2019 season.